great-expectations/great_expectations/docs/guides/expectations/features_custom_expectations/how_to_add_text_renderers_for_an_expectation.md

 ---
-title: How to Add Text Renderers for custom Expectations
+title: How to add text renderers for custom Expectations
 ---
-import Prerequisites from '../../../connecting_to_your_data/components/prerequisites.jsx' import Tabs from '@theme/Tabs';
+import Prerequisites from '../../connecting_to_your_data/components/prerequisites.jsx' import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';